Shopify/web-configs/docs/rules/binary-assignment-parens.md

-# Requires (or disallows) assignments of binary, boolean-producing expressions to be wrapped in parentheses. (binary-assignment-parens)
+# Require (or disallow) assignments of binary, boolean-producing expressions to be wrapped in parentheses. (binary-assignment-parens)

 ## Rule Details